navidrome/website/content/en/docs/usage/integration/audiomuse.md

 ## Using it

 - **Web UI**: right-click a song (or open its context menu) and select **Instant Mix**.
 This requires `EnableExternalServices` to be on (the default).
-- **Subsonic clients**: similar songs, artist radio, and related artist features work automatically — clients use the standard `getSimilarSongs`/`getSimilarSongs2` endpoints, which are now answered by AudioMuse-AI's sonic analysis instead of external metadata services.
+- **Subsonic clients**: similar songs and artist radio work automatically through the standard `getSimilarSongs`/`getSimilarSongs2` endpoints, and related/similar artists through `getArtistInfo`/`getArtistInfo2` — all now answered by AudioMuse-AI's sonic analysis instead of external metadata services.

 ## OpenSubsonic `sonicSimilarity` extension